AngleProtocol/angle-docs/core-module/other-aspects/collateral-ratio.md

 ## 📐 Collateral Ratio Structure

 Angle Core module is over-collateralized but capital efficient.
-Yet contrary to Maker's DAI, the module has no target collateral ratio.
+There is however no target collateral ratio with this module.
 The way governance can influence the collateral ratio is through the structure of the slippage for SLPs, of the transaction fees taken from users minting and burning stablecoins or from HAs joining or exiting the Core module.

 The Core module's collateral ratio depends on the yield targeted by Standard Liquidity Providers and on the average leverage chosen by Hedging Agents.